mjohn218/testcases/Applications/CoupledExpressionDynamics/README.md

 # RESULTS:
 For a Volume of 4.189um^3 (Sphere with R=1um), the ODE and PDE give identical results.
 The stochastic simulations (Gillespie) produce the same average trends in oscillations, results from 10 trajectories of 200s each.
-Single particle: FPR is very similar to the non-spatial, except slightly shorter time oscillations, with a very similar lag-time.
-Smoldyn has slightly longer oscillations than FPR and the non-spatial simulators, with a slightly shorter lag-time.
+Single particle:
+NERDSS is the same for D=10.
+In the newer version, unimolecular reactions are treated as a population, which is more accurate than one-at-a-time for fast reactions. dt=10us.
+Smoldyn is not significantly differen.
 However, MCELL has distinctly shorter oscillations (of significance), but with a similar lag-time.

 # Statistics: